Dobby233Liu/ps_xmplay/README.md

   If you enable XMPLAY_ENABLE_FIXES, there will be a mitigation.
 - As Jason Page said in the readme of the PS2 version, samples with a very short looping period will be detuned.
-He said this is related to the ADPCM format, but I think it may just be because of the SPU pitch cap?
-Not sure personally.
+He said this is related to the ADPCM format, I think it's also related to the SPU pitch cap.
+Upsample and bake in repeats in your samples if necessary.
 - E1/E2 works incorrectly.
 If you use the REDriver2 lib, you can manually enable XMPLAY_ENABLE_FIXES in xmplay.c to fix it, which also enables support for the finer portamento adjusting commands.